joegen/iora/README.md

 - **util::EventQueue** – Thread-safe event queue for dispatching JSON events to registered handlers.
 - **iora::IoraService** - A modular C++17 class for orchestrating event-driven microservices and dynamically loading plugins at runtime.

+### Module System

+- **JSON-RPC Server Module** - A JSON-RPC 2.0 compliant server that can be dynamically loaded as a plugin.
+Provides method registration, request handling, and statistics via a clean API that only exposes public types.

 ---

 ## 🛠️ Build Instructions